ibid/ibid/docs/api/ibid.plugins.rst

    The Processor doesn't need to be instantiated, Ibid discovers all Processors defined in a plugin at load time.

-   The doc-string of the Processor is the usage documentation for the Processor.
+   .. attribute:: usage

+      String: each line should be a BNF description of a function in the Processor.
+      Leading and trailing whitespace in each line is ignored, as are empty lines.

+      Default: ``None``

    .. attribute:: feature

-      String: The name of the feature that this Processor is part of.
+      List: Strings naming each feature that this Processor is part of.
       Used in locating "usage" strings for on-line documentation.

-      The "help" string is located inside a module-level `help` dict mapping feature names to help strings.
+      The "description" string located inside a module-level `features` dict maps feature names to help strings.

-      Default: ``None``
+      Default: empty

    .. attribute:: permission